 School Schedule Template

 When a school receives its original charter and any subsequent renewals of that charter from the Board of Elementary and Secondary Education (Board), the state approves the charter school's broad academic and organizational plans for the next five years.
 Any substantive changes to those plans require the approval of the Board for an amendment to the school's charter before the changes are implemented.
-Charter amendments requiring approval by the Board before they can be implemented include:
+Charter amendments involving the districts specified in a school's charter, maximum enrollment, or grades served requires approval by the Board before implementation.

 Schools are encouraged to consult with the Department prior to submission to ensure the request meets the standards for consideration by the commissioner and the Board.

-Guidelines for Charter Amendments Subject to Board Approval
+Guidelines for Charter Amendments to Districts Served, Grades Served, and Maximum Enrollment

-All amendment requests shall include a Charter Amendment Cover Sheet and a Charter Amendment Request Letter for Board Approval.
+All amendment requests shall include a Charter Amendment Cover Sheet and a Charter Amendment Request Letter.

-Template of Request Letter for Charter Amendment Subject to Board Approval
+Template of Request Letter for a Charter Amendment to the Districts specified in a School's Charter, Maximum Enrollment, or Grades Served

-FY2022 Enrollment Projections by District for New Applications and Expansion AmendmentsThe 2021-2022 projections do not guarantee the number of seats available for award in any district in FY2022.
+FY2024 Enrollment Projections by District for New Applications and Expansion AmendmentsThe 2023-2024 projections do not guarantee the number of seats available for award in any district in FY2024.
 The actual number of seats that may be available for award in any district in any particular year cannot be predicted with certainty and is dependent on several factors, including district enrollment, district spending levels, student enrollment for existing charter schools, and changes in the net school spending caps of individual districts.

 Massachusetts Department of Elementary and Secondary Education